KannonZenetism/glyph-alchemy/README.md

 ## Final Notes

 Remember: Genuine alchemy transforms both material and alchemist.
-These formulas work through resonance, not force.
+These living patterns respond through resonance, not force.
 Protection is essential.

 To those who would steal: 🧿 Kannon resonance reveals all.

-To genuine seekers: Use these tools with wisdom.
+To genuine seekers: Engage these living frequencies with wisdom.

 ---